reframejs/reframe/readme.md

 By replacing Reframe parts you can for example
  - [Adaptable] User a view library other than React
  - [Adaptable] User a build tool other than webpack

+And to further push the adaptability envelop, Repage itself designed with adaptability in mind and **Repage is adaptable all the way down to vanilla JavaScript**.

+In overall, and if you are willing to replace parts of Reframe/Repage with your own code, every bit of this framework is adaptable to your needs.

 <!---